chickensmitten/js-basics/readme.md

 ## More on constructors
 - classes in javacript are syntactic sugar for constructor functions.
+- construction functions are functions which can be called together with the `new` keyword to create an object based on it.
 - [Click here for more examples](/09_constructor/app.js)

 **Prototypes & Prototypical Inheritance**